 Everything You Need to Know About Insurance for Nurses

-TLTR: Getting insurance for nurses is vital if you want to protect yourself against any lawsuits that your profession might bring.
-This blog describes the costs and recommends some of the top companies that offer liability insurance for nurses.
-Further, we’ve explained why opting for insurance is essential for nurses.
+TLTR: Getting insurance for nurses is vital if you want to make sure that you’re protected against any lawsuits that your profession might bring.
+This article describes the costs and recommends some of the top companies that offer liability insurance for nurses.
+It also explains why opting for insurance is essential for nurses.

-Working as a nurse in the healthcare industry is a dangerous profession.
-Even when you’re following protocols and doing everything by the book, there’s always a chance that you might get sued for something that you did
+Working as a nurse in the healthcare industry comes with professional hazards.
+Even when you’re following protocols and doing everything by the book, there’s always a chance that you might get sued for something that you did unintentionally.
+You could even be sued for an error you didn’t actually make.

-So, having reliable nurse malpractice insurance is a must if you want a financial safety net that you can fall back on in the event of any unforeseen circumstances.
+Having reliable nurse malpractice insurance is a must if you want a financial safety net that you can fall back on in the event of any unforeseen unpleasant circumstances.

 But what is nurse insurance and what exactly does it cover?